Day One – Monday 29August

 This is a rest day, spend exploring the glorious city of Venice.
 We use a local train to get into and out of the city.
 While there, you can visit Saint Marks Square and see its Basilica, the Doge’s Palace, the Bridge of Sigh’s, the Grand Canal and much more.
 You could even ride in one of the world-famous Gondolas.

 The last day on the road see us another of the Alps great passes – Timmelsjoch.
 On the border between Italy and Austria, the Timmelsjoch High Alpine Road crests at 2,474 metres / 8,117 feet and is both remote and stunning.
-We stop at the summit of Timmelsjoch for coffee and you can visit the motorcycle museum there if you wish.
 After Timmelsjoch, we use a combination of autobahn and scenic roads to reach out hotel for the night in Munich.

 For those who rode to Munich on your own bikes, you will start your journey home this morning.
-For those who rented motorcycles, you can either ride back to the Harley-Davidson dealership in Munich today (subject to their opening days /times), or later depending on your onward travel plans.
+For those who rented motorcycles, this is the ideal day for you to return your rental bike back to the Harley-Davidson dealership in Munich today, or later depending on your onward travel plans.
 The tour officially ends after breakfast this morning.

 Our group sizes normally range from 10 to 14 motorcycles.